noasck/EduARd/README.md

 # Edu*AR*d
-Crossplatform solution for 3D scans sharing.
+Cross-platform solution for 3D scan sharing.
-Breathtaking and bewitching software based on Google ARCore library for teachers, students, scientists who want to share their technical solutions and enhance learning process by the help of Augmented Reality.
+Breathtaking and bewitching software based on Google ARCore library for teachers, students, scientists who want to share their technical solutions and enhance the learning process with the help of Augmented Reality.

 ## Wanna look wider?
-Take your complex structures, mechanisms and tools with you.
+Take your complex structures, mechanisms, and tools with you.
 Have no obstacles to ogle any scanned object with impressive realism.
-Rotate and scale 3D model to go deeper and learn more.
+Rotate and scale the 3D model to go deeper and learn more.
 Attach a video to make it clear and to share more knowledge.

 ## Getting started